 An individual is eligible to apply if they have not previously won this award and are enrolled in one of the following by the date of the annual Convention:

 - a clinical doctoral degree program (e.g., AuD) accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA)

 - a combined clinical doctoral/research doctoral degree program (e.g., AuD/PhD) in audiology or hearing science where the clinical doctoral degree program is accredited by the CAA

 - a research doctoral degree program (e.g., PhD) focusing on audiology, tinnitus, balance, or hearing science

 - a postdoctoral fellowship program focused on audiology, tinnitus, balance, or hearing science

-Up to 20 individuals will each receive a stipend of $500 and complimentary registration for the ASHA Annual Convention.
-Responsibilities include attendance at the following key, pre-selected events and sessions.
-Awardees should plan to attend from Wednesday at 5:00 p.m. through Saturday afternoon.
+Participants will each receive complimentary registration for the ASHA Annual Convention.
+The award program will be robust and responsibilities include attendance at the several key, pre-selected events and sessions.
+Awardees should plan to attend the entirety of the ASHA Convention.
+Awardee required events might include the following: